firebase/firebase-ios-sdk/scripts/code_coverage_report/generate_code_coverage_report/README.md

 ## Usage

-This is tool will be used for both pull_request and push.
+This is tool will be used for both pull_request and merge.
 Common flags are shown below.

 ```
 swift run CoverageReportGenerator --presubmit "${REPO}" --commit "${GITHUB_SHA}" --token "${TOKEN}" --xcresult-dir "${XCRESULT_DIR}" --log-link "${}" --pull-request-num "${PULL_REQUEST_NUM}" --base-commit "${BASE_COMMIT}" --branch "${BRANCH}"
 ```
-Common parameters for both pull_request and push:
+Common parameters for both pull_request and merge:
-- `presubmit/merge`: A required flag to know if the request is for pull requests or push.
+- `presubmit/merge`: A required flag to know if the request is for pull requests or merge.
 - `REPO`: A required argument for a repo where coverage data belong.
 - `commit`: The current commit sha.
 - `token`: A token to access a service account of Metrics Service